 David Kim is a Designer and Creative Specialist based in Los Angeles, California.
-Most recently, he worked with the amazing people at Uninterrupted, developing creative for clients including Nike, Kith and Bristol Studio.
-Some of his interests include sports, fashion and social justice.
+Most recently, he worked with the brilliant minds at Uninterrupted, developing creative for clients including Nike, Kith, Spotify and HBO.
+Some of his interests include sports, fashion and cultural representation.

-Nike x "More Than An Athlete" Graphic Design and Product Development for an exclusive apparel collaboration between Nike and Uninterrupted.
+Nike x "More Than An Athlete" Design, Product Development and Visual Strategy for an exclusive apparel collaboration between Nike and Uninterrupted.
 Creative Direction: Gaby Goldberg, Lead Design: Cody Moore, Photography: Alexa Lopez, Client: Nike.

 Uninterrupted is an athlete-empowerment brand founded by LeBron James that claims any player of sport can become "More than an athlete."
 Meanwhile, Nike claims that "If you have a body, you are an athlete."
 A collaboration was only inevitable.